-The WHO/UNICEF Joint Monitoring Programme defines an 'improved sanitation facility' as flush toilets and pit latrines with a floor slab.
+The WHO/UNICEF Joint Monitoring Programme defines an 'improved sanitation facility' as flush toilets and pit latrines with a floor slab.3

-Figure 4.4 presents the percentage of households with improved sanitation facilities by district.
-It shows that Ngoma district has 78.7% of households with access to improved sanitation facilities, which is above the national average (74.4%).
+The map presented in Figure 4.4 presents the percentage of households with improved sanitation facilities by district.
+It shows that Rubavu district has 80% of households with access to improved sanitation facilities, which is above the national average (74.4%).

 The EDPRS target on sanitation is to have nationally 65% of the total population with hygienic sanitation by 2012.
-It is clear that Ngoma district has achieved and even surpassed this target by just under 14 percentage points.
+It is clear that Rubavu district has achieved, and even surpassed, this target by about 15 percentage points.